clgrogan/Kafka-Consumer-Client/README.md

 ## Tech Notes

 - The configuration files are not included in the Git repository.
 The Kafka tutorial referenced in the acknowledgements provides guidance on how to set up the configuration files.
 - The tutorial was out of date slightly when I created this application.
 There must be a "settings.gradle" file in the application (typically at the root directory) for newer versions of Gradle in order to build the application.
-For single project builds the file may be empty.
+For single project builds the file will likely be empty.

 ## Built With